javiereguiluz/easybook/UPGRADE.md

 ## Upgrade to easybook 4.2 ##

-1. **Books can now define their own labels and titles for each edition**.
+### 1. Books can now define their own labels and titles for each edition ###

 Explained in the *[custom labels and titles](http://easybook-project.org/doc/chapter-2.html#custom-labels-and-titles)* section of the documentation.

-2. **`auto_label` configuration option no longer exists**.
-This options enabled/disabled labels for all the elements types of the book: chapters, appendices, figures, ...
+### 2. auto_label configuration option no longer exists ###

+This option enabled/disabled labels for all the elements types of the book: chapters, appendices, figures, ...

 This option has been replaced by the much more powerful `labels` option, which defines the element types for which labels are added:

 ```yml
 book: